Are you ready for World Tinnitus Day?

 "Steps can be taken to treat or alleviate tinnitus in many cases, including medication, surgery, hearing aids to amplify external sounds and mask the tinnitus or distraction techniques, such as TV and radio," explains ear nose and throat surgery specialist, Mr Nigel Padgham 1.

-If you know someone who is battling with ringing in their ears, or believe that you may have tinnitus, click here or call 1300 308 125 to request a FREE* appointment with your local HEARINGLife clinic.
+If you know someone who is battling with ringing in their ears, or believe that you may have tinnitus, click here or call 1300 308 125 to request a no cost* appointment with your local HEARINGLife clinic.

 1Wiley, More action is needed to support millions of tinnitus sufferers worldwide.
 Accessed February 9, 2016.